Kjames5269/osgi/05-client/README.md

 #### Whiteboard pattern
 If you read much about OSGi, you will quickly encounter the _whiteboard pattern_.
-The whiteboard pattern is a designg pattern.
+The whiteboard pattern is a design pattern.
 Articles on the web that describe the whiteboard pattern often compare and contrast it to the _observer_ pattern.
 I wish I were an expert on the whiteboard pattern so I could write about the it with more confidence.